equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 ## Steps

 ### 1. Provider

+Each Terraform module must declare which providers it requires, so that Terraform can install and use them.
+Provider requirements are declared in a required_providers block.
+You can also specify a version constraint for compability restrictions.

+Some providers requires some settings (credentials, a default project or region, ...) before Terraform can use them.

 Create a `main.tf` file to configure the provider.
 Insert the code below and keep the `auth_token` as is, we will update it later in this workshop